 EBiSC iPS cell lines are typically cryopreserved with between 1 and 2 million cells per vial.

-The basic tariff price for EBiSC iPS cell lines is £700 per vial.
-This facilitates the not-for-profit operations of the Bank, including maintenance of facilities and the expansion and Quality Control of EBiSC iPSC lines.
+The basic transfer fee for general EBiSC iPS cell lines is £1400 per vial.
+Gene edited iPSC lines are £1700 per vial.
+EBiSC-NEUR1 is £1127 per vial.
+This facilitates the not-for-profit operations of the Bank, including maintenance of facilities and the expansion and Quality Control of EBiSC iPSCs.

 For a full description please download the tutorial PDF.